Chiyonosuke Azuma

-Chiyonosuke Azuma (東 千代之介, Azuma Chiyonosuke) was a Japanese actor and dancer.
+Chiyonosuke Azuma (東 千代之介, Azuma Chiyonosuke) was a Japanese actor and Nihon-buyō dancer.
 He appeared in more than 40 films from 1954 to 1993.

-Career
+Biography

-Born in Tokyo, Azuma attended the Tokyo University of the Arts, while studying Japanese dance under Bandō Mitsugorō VIII.
+Azuma was born on 19 August 1926, in Shinjuku, Tokyo.
+He attended the Tokyo University of the Arts, while studying Japanese dance under Bandō Mitsugorō VIII.

 He joined the Toei studio in 1954 and became a star after his debut film, Yukinojo henge, was a hit.
 His films with Yorozuya Kinnosuke, such as the "Fuefuki Dōji" and "Beni Kujaku" series, were some of the more popular works during the golden age of jidaigeki in the 1950s.

 After leaving Toei in 1965, Azuma concentrated on teaching dance while occasionally appearing in film and on stage and television.

+Azuma died on 9 November 2000, in Tokyo, at the age of 74.